zyedidia/sregx/README.md

 ## Base library

 The base library is very simple and small (roughly 100 lines of code).
+In fact, it is surprisingly simple and elegant for something that can provide such powerful text manipulation, and I recommend reading the code if you are interested.
 Each type of command may be manually created directly in tree form.
 See the Go documentation for details.

 ## Syntax library